-These workshops offer practice and instruction for students to improve their writing skills for university-level success.
+This workshop series offers practice and instruction for students to improve their writing skills for university-level success.
 Students can select one or more of these workshops.
+The series will be next offered in September 2021.
+Students wishing to work on writing skills are welcomed to make an ITC tutoring appointment or email [email protected] for additional support.

 About the Workshops